Carnegie Caulfield Cycling Club: Criterium racing

-For most of the season, women race alongside men, with prizes paid for the first ~3 women across the line in each grade (depending on overall numbers).
-There also 2–3 women's only races held over the course of the summer criterium racing season.
+For most of the season, women race alongside men, with prizes paid for the first 3 women across the line in each grade.
+Prizes can expand to more racers depending on the number of total participants.
+There are also 2–3 women's only races held over the course of the summer criterium racing season.

 The club also conducts a cycling clinic for junior riders at both Glendale Crescent and Sandown each week.
-Riders are taught bunch riding and racing skills by Tokyo Olympian Mick Hollingworth for around 20 minutes before they are set free to race for 10 minutes.
+Riders are taught bunch riding and racing skills by Tokyo Olympian Mick Hollingworth.

 Race entries are accepted on the day.

-Carnegie Caulfield's summer criterium are internationally renowned and have been cited as some of the best racing in Australia.
+Carnegie Caulfield's summer criterium are internationally renowned.